Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: Empirical results

-\textbf{More challenging RL tasks in MiniGrid with PPO.} Lastly, we evaluated RN's benefit in more complicated RL architectures.
+Lastly, we experiment on whether the regularity-based priors are useful in more complicated reinforcement learning environments.
 In MiniGrid \cite{chevalier2018minimalistic}, environments are procedurally-generated with different regularities across states.
-We introduced the normalization methods to a popular policy gradient algorithm, Proximal Policy Optimization (PPO) \cite{schulman2017proximal} and demonstrated RN+LN being the most robust.
-For instance, in RedBlueDoors, a memory task, while they all converged in later rounds, even in the earliest frames, our methods received more rewards by exploring based on regularity (Fig. \ref{fig:minigrid}).
+These states usually involve multi-modal signals like text-based commands and pixel-based image states.
+We introduce the normalization methods to a popular policy gradient algorithm, Proximal Policy Optimization (PPO) \cite{schulman2017proximal}, and demonstrate that PPO+RN+LN can be very robust.
+For instance, in the RedBlueDoors, the most challenging memory-based task, while all the agents converge in the later rounds, we observe that in the earliest frames, our methods receive more rewards by exploring based on regularity (Figure \ref{fig:fig6}J).
+Due to the unstable nature of this open-sourced benchmark in development, this experiment is not conclusive on a constant performance improvement of the proposed regularity-based normalizations.
+The fast convergence of regularity-boosted agent in early rounds might suggest a benefit of exploring unseen states modulated by the regularity of the learned representations in policy gradient algorithms.